-There is a thin line between taking ownership of your current project and remaining professionally detached at all times.
+Introduction Reopened issues and developer feelings don’t mix well, a recurrent phenomenon I’ve seen on all projects I’ve worked on.
+Some might feel they’ve worked “in vain”, being reluctant to restart it all over again.
+Reopened issues are bound to happen There is a thin line between taking ownership of your current project and remaining professionally detached at all times.
 The only thing that matters is the value the customer gets for any given issue, even if it takes more steps than you previously anticipated.
 In software development, the change is the… Read More

 The leader as a captain I recently read Petri Kainulainen’s article on sharing leadership among team members and I am on the same wavelength in this regard, since the Agile methods emphasizes the importance of “motivated individuals, who should be trusted”.
 While a team leader could be regarded as a reminiscence of the old rigid organization structures, I still see many benefits of having such a captain.
 When it comes to improving my people skills, I like to get inspired by other domains of activity that have been struggling with the very… Read More

 Introduction There is an irresistible attraction to writing custom caching solutions since it seems to be the easiest path to “improving” the overall application performance.
 Well, caching is a great technique, but there are few steps to consider before even considering it.